hyphal-domenico/ewallace.github.io/team/_posts/2023-01-16-david-bunn.md

 ORCID:
 scholar:
 image: /assets/images/team/david-bunn.jpg
-alum: false
+alum: true
 ---

-David Bunn is a 4th year Undergraduate in the Biochemistry honours programme.
-In January 2023 he joined the Wallace lab to undertake a RiboViz honours project alongside Hannah Maroof.
+David Bunn was an Undergraduate in the Biochemistry honours programme.
+In January 2023 he joined the Wallace lab to undertake a RiboViz honours research project alongside Hannah Maroof.
 David is planning to continue his studies at the University of Edinburgh in 2023/24 as a masters student in Operational Research.